bzantium/Posterior-Knowledge-Selection/README.md

 ```
 $ python demo.py
 ```
-#### You need to first type three knowledges and utterance.
+#### You need to first type three knowledge and utterance.
 Then bot will reply!
 ```
 # example
 Type first Knowledge: i'm very athletic.